Abdulrahman-Almutlaq/RL-Navigation/README.md

 ## Running the agent

-> In order to run the agent, you should run <span style="padding: .05em .15em; background-color:gray">Navigation.ipynb</span> with commenting the training cell, unless you want to train your own model.
+In order to run the agent, you should run <span style="padding: .05em .15em; background-color:gray">Navigation.ipynb</span> with commenting the *training cell*, unless you want to train your own model.